Piper PA-47 PiperJet: Cancellation

 On 17 October 2011 the company announced that the PiperJet Altaire program was "under review".
 Piper's new interim CEO, appointed that same day, Simon Caldecott said, "This is being undertaken to ensure the company is properly aligning business goals and light-jet market forecasts with investment strategies and economic forecasts."
 The next day, on 18 October 2011, AVweb editor-in-chief Russ Niles called for the project to be ended, calling it "unrealistic" to pursue the design in the face of Federal Aviation Administration opposition to certifying a single engined jet to 35000 ft and the lack of economic reasoning as the aircraft would cost the same as most twin-engined jets.
 Niles called on Piper saying, "the sooner it ends its "review" of the project and puts a bullet in it the better."
 On 24 October 2011, despite the Altaire's development being "on schedule and on budget", the program was indefinitely suspended by Piper due to economic issues, with the company laying off a number of workers who had been assigned to the project.
 It was stated the company would entertain offers for the PiperJet/Altaire project.

-In 2012, the prototype was located at the Florida Air Museum.
+In 2012, the prototype was located at the Florida Air Museum; by 2025, it was on display at the Piper Aviation Museum in Lock Haven, Pennsylvania.